 BC Campus Open Education offers a substantial selection of openly licensed textbooks and associated resources.
 Many of which have been developed collaboratively and are available electronically, free of charge.

-To search the BCcampus Library containing 371 Open Textbooks ranging in subjects from Academic /Career Success, through Biological/physical Sciences, Commuter Science, Earth and Ocean Sciences, to Education, Health and Medical, Humanities, Trades, and beyond; please follow this link Find an Open Textbook
+The BCcampus Library contains hundreds of Open Textbooks ranging in subjects from Academic /Career Success, through Biological/physical Sciences, Commuter Science, Earth and Ocean Sciences, to Education, Health and Medical, Humanities, Trades, and beyond.
+Search the collection.

 eCampusOntario is another great resource, housing 611 open textbooks available at no charge.

-Openstax.org is part of Rice University which is a non profit charitable corporation.
-It’s mission is to transform learning so that education works for every student.
-To date, the use of their open textbooks have saved students a total of $1,726, 487,368 since 2021.
-To access openstax textbooks, click the link.
+Openstax.org is part of Rice University which is a non-profit charitable corporation.
+Its mission is to transform learning so that education works for every student by making textbooks freely available to faculty and to students.
+The use of their open textbooks has saved students many millions of dollars as they pursue their studies.